HTTP-RPC/Kilo/README.md

 **IMPORTANT** Since basic authentication transmits the encoded username and password in clear text, it should only be used with secure (i.e. HTTPS) connections.

 ### Examples
-The following code snippet demonstrates how `WSWebServiceProxy` can be used to access the methods of the hypothetical math operations discussed earlier.
+The following code snippet demonstrates how `WSWebServiceProxy` can be used to access the hypothetical math operations discussed earlier.
 It first creates an instance of the `WSWebServiceProxy` class backed by a default URL session and a delegate queue supporting ten concurrent operations.
-It then invokes the `getSum(double, double)` method of the service, passing a value of 2 for "a" and 4 for "b".
-Finally, it executes the `getSum(List<Double>)` method, passing the values 1, 2, and 3 as arguments:
+It then invokes the service methods:

     // Configure session
     let configuration = URLSessionConfiguration.default